Chasseurs-Volontaires de Saint-Domingue

-Chasseurs-Volontaires de Saint-Domingue was a Dominican Creole regiment that was founded on 12 March 1779.
+Chasseurs-Volontaires de Saint-Domingue ([ʃasœʁ vɔlɔ̃tɛʁ də sɛ̃ dɔmɛ̃ɡ], lit.
+'Volunteer Chasseurs of Saint-Domingue') was a line infantry regiment raised in the French colony of Saint-Domingue on 12 March 1779.
 Though the regiment was for non-whites, the officers were white, with the exception of Laurent François Lenoir, Marquis de Rouvray, who commanded the regiment.
 The regiment was disbanded in 1783.

 Establishment

 Originally, the regiment was to consist of 10 companies of light infantry organized into two battalions, each company consisting of 79 men.
 It was open to all gens de couleur, not just free blacks of mixed race, but also slaves who were promised their freedom on their return if they joined.
 On 21 April 1779, the regiment received authorization for an expansion.
 Each of the companies would now number 100 gens de couleur, plus three white officers.
 The enlisted men comprised 88 fusiliers, two drummers, eight corporals, four sergeants, and one "fourrier".
 The regimental officers, all white, consisted of a colonel, a lieutenant-colonel, a battalion commandant, a major, and an aide-major.